primeau/Larn/README.md

 ? should lit 'discover' beyond where player has seen?
 ? rapidly withdrawing 1 gold from bank adds a 1 to the end of player.GOLD
     - need to do one more action before leaving bank?
+- rothe/poltergeist/vampire should be born awake -> should they move during stealth?
+- test aggravate monster (should disable stealth too?)
+- test haste monsters

 rename/refactor:
 - player.level.items[][] -> item